Best cities to study Japanese in Japan

 The third most populous city in the country is home to many of the country’s comedians and is known for having Japan’s friendliest and most outgoing people.
 If you’re looking to make friends during your stay, one of the best cities to study Japanese in Japan is Osaka.

-The Kansai (関西) region’s economic centre is home to famous districts like Umeda (梅田), Namba (難波), Den Den Town (でんでんタウン) or Nipponbashi (日本橋), and Amemura (アメ村), or America Village.
+The Kansai (関西) region’s economic center is home to famous districts like Umeda (梅田), Namba (難波), Den Den Town (でんでんタウン) or Nipponbashi (日本橋), and Amemura (アメ村), or America Village.

 Osaka is famous for lots of cheap and delicious food, perhaps known best for okonomiyaki (お好み焼き) and takoyaki (たこ焼き).
 The people love to eat and the “eating till you drop” mentality is a common one.
 The Dotonbori shopping area has hundreds of eateries loved by both locals and tourists.